home-assistant/home-assistant.io/source/_integrations/chacon_dio.markdown

 ## Tips

-You can use the [group integration](https://www.home-assistant.io/integrations/group/) to group devices has the application proposes.
+You can use the [group integration](/integrations/group) to group devices as the application proposes.
 You can use any Cover card like the great custom [hass-shutter-card](https://github.com/Deejayfool/hass-shutter-card) to have a specific display of the covers.